Andre Francis

 Andre Francis (born 5 October 1961 in Kingston, Jamaica) is a former cornerback in the Canadian Football League for eleven years.
 He played college football at New Mexico State University.
 He wore the number one.

 Francis was selected to the British Columbia Lions' 2004 50th Anniversary Dream Team.

+He intercepted 51 passes for 951 yards and 4 touchdowns in his career, and was a 2 time West all-star.